Explaining Expected Family Contribution (EFC): Charts and Definitions

 For example, let’s say the school’s COA is $60,000 a year.
 Your family’s EFC is $20,000, so the gap is $40,000.
 You decide to take out a federal student loan, and the annual federal student loan limit is $5,500.
 Now the difference is $34,500.

-If the college does not provide any more scholarships or grants, you’ll have to figure out how to pay that $34,500 by yourself.
+If the college does not provide any more scholarships or grants, you’ll have to figure out how to pay $34,500 in college costs by yourself.
 You can apply for third-party scholarships or private student loans, or your parents could take out a Parent PLUS loan or a second mortgage on their home.

 The EFC is not used for merit-based scholarships, private student loans and Parent PLUS loans.